DEVSENSE/phptools-docs/docs/vscode/index.md

 The product is licensed to our active subscribers.
 See [the purchase page](https://www.devsense.com/purchase) for more information.

-Open the `Command Palette` from the `View` menu and search for the command `PHP Tools: Activate extension`.
+Open the `Command Palette` from the `View` menu and search for the command `PHP Tools: Activate License`.
 Enter the license key into the pop-up window below and press `Enter`.
 Note: the activation process requires an Internet connection.

 ![Enter License Key](imgs/enter-license-key.png)